socomsystems/documentation/admin_manual/configuration_user/instruction_set_for_users.rst

 Enable a user
 -------------

-Enables a user on the Nextcloud server so that the user can login again.
+Enables a user on the cyfrSpaces server so that the user can login again.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/users/{userid}/enable**